Polarization dependence of semiconductor exciton and biexciton contributions to phase-resolved optical two-dimensional Fourier-transform spectra

 2DFT experiments require sub-cycle phase-tracking and stabilization.
 However, experimentally introduced phase shifts mix the real and imaginary parts of the complex spectrum in the as-measured data.
-Correcting these shifts, i.e. determining the global phase of the 2DFT spectrum, has previously been done through comparison to the spectrally resolved transient absorption in an auxiliary measurement.\cite{Jonas} Consequently, phase-resolved cross-polarization spectra have not been previously acquired as there is not a corresponding configuration for the spectrally resolved transient absorption.
-In this experimental apparatus the global phase is determined by a new all-optical technique:\cite{Bristow2} this method combines \emph{in situ} spatial interference patterns between the pump beams at the sample and various spectral interferometry measurements.
-The former are measured in pairs at the replica focus shown in Fig.~\ref{fig:fig1}.
-These phases can be related to the signal phase through spectral interferometry measurements between (1) the signal and reference (Ref) pulses, and (2) the reference and tracer (Tr) pulses, where the tracer is also interfered at the replica focus.
+The ``global phase," associated with the nonlinear polarization in the sample, has previously been determined by comparison of the phase-resolved TFWM to the spectrally resolved transient absorption (SRTA).\cite{Jonas} For cross-polarized excitation however, no corresponding configuration of the SRTA exists.
+In this experiment the global phase is determined by an \emph{in situ} all-optical method,\cite{Bristow2} which involves: a) measuring the relative phases of the pump ($A$,$B$,$C$) and tracer (Tr) pulses through spatial interference patterns at a replica focus shown in Fig.~\ref{fig:fig1}; b) capturing the spectral phase of the TFWM signal, measured with the heterodyne reference pulse (ref); and c) acquisition of the spectral phase of the Tr pulse, also measured with the Ref pulse by spectral interferometry.

-A GaAs multiple-QW sample is epitaxially grown with four periods and Al$_{0.3}$Ga$_{0.7}$As barriers; both wells and barriers are 10 nm thick.
-The substrate was removed for transmission measurements that are performed at approximately 7~K. The linear absorbance spectrum is shown in Fig.~\ref{fig:fig2}(a).
-Two peaks are observed corresponding to the heavy-hole $X_{h}$ and light-hole $X_{lh}$ excitons, which are separated by approximately 8 meV due to the confinement in the QW.
-The excitonic level scheme is shown in the top right corner of Fig.~\ref{fig:fig2}(a).
-The selection rules in a circular basis are shown in the diagram, and allow for pure ($B_{hh}$ and $B_{lh}$), as well as mixed ($B_{m}$) biexcitons.
+The epitaxially grown sample consists of a four period GaAs multiple-QW with Al$_{0.3}$Ga$_{0.7}$As barriers, where both wells and barriers are 10 nm thick.
+The substrate has been removed and all measurements are performed in transmission at approximately 7~K. Linear absorbance is shown in Fig.~\ref{fig:fig2}(a).
+The peaks correspond to the heavy-hole $X_{hh}$ and light-hole $X_{lh}$ excitons.
+Excitations may also include pure ($B_{hh}$ and $B_{lh}$), as well as mixed ($B_{m}$) biexciton states, as indicated by the level scheme in the top right corner of Fig.~\ref{fig:fig2}(a).